Bambu-Research-Group/RFID-Tag-Guide/README.md

 Execute this command in the proxmark3 directory in an other terminal and write down or save the found key.

-Check the date for crc errors and if it's fine save the trace with the following command.
+Check the data for crc errors and if it's fine save the trace with the following command.

 `trace save -f <trace-name>`